QuickBooks Data Extraction Queries

 The following is a query to extract all ItemService in batches of 100 that have been changed since the last successful run of the process.

-Other items - such as ItemNonInventory, ItemInventory, ItemDiscount - are not supported in QuickBooks Online Edition.
+Other items - such as ItemNonInventory, ItemInventory, and ItemDiscount - are not supported in QuickBooks Online Edition.

 Complex query with a join